oracle/python-oracledb/doc/src/user_guide/appendix_a.rst

 some additional functionality is available when python-oracledb uses them.
 Python-oracledb is said to be in 'Thick' mode when Oracle Client libraries are used.
-Both modes have comprehensive functionality supporting the Python Database API v2.0 Specification.
-See :ref:`initialization` for how to enable Thick mode.
+Both modes have comprehensive functionality supporting the Python Database API v2.0 Specification `PEP 249
+<https://peps.python.org/pep-0249/>`__.
+See :ref:`initialization` for how to
+enable Thick mode.

 The following table summarizes the Oracle Database features supported by python-oracledb Thin and Thick modes, and by cx_Oracle 8.3.
 For more details